Erich-Reitz/noro/README.md

     - will generate linux x86 assembly at `./asm/out.asm`
         - may need to create asm folder
     - the `runasm.sh` script will compile and link with some C functions.
+        - need linux x86 environment, NASM

 ### Testing

 The program used for testing can be viewed at `tests/test.nim`.
-The program will automatically execute each test case, invoking the lox program with a specific test file located at `tests/<testname>/<testname>.lox`.
+The program will automatically execute each test case, invoking the compiler program with a specific test file located at `tests/<testname>/<testname>.noro`.
 The expected output is in the same folder, at `tests/<testname>/<testname>.out`.
+The test program captures the output of the process and asserts that it is equal to the expected output for the test.
+The expected return code for the compiled program is at `<testname>.ret`.

+For tests that check to see if the compiler emits a certain error, the expected stdout of the compiler is at `<testname>.expected_error`